-Mediclinic’s business consists of the provision of comprehensive, high-quality hospital services on a cost-effective basis in Southern Africa, the United Arab Emirates, Switzerland and the United Kingdom.
+Mediclinic’s business consists of the provision of comprehensive, high-quality hospital services on a cost effective basis in Southern Africa, the United Arab Emirates, Switzerland and the United Kingdom.

-Mediclinic International PLC (Mediclinic)
+Mediclinic Group Limited (Mediclinic)

 Mediclinic has a March year-end and the results for the 12 months to 31 March 2023 have been equity accounted at 44.6% in Remgro’s results for the year under review.
 Mediclinic’s contribution to Remgro’s headline earnings for the year under review amounted to R1 691 million (2022: R1 267 million), representing an increase of 33.5%.
 Included in Mediclinic’s contribution is an additional provision for transaction costs incurred before 30 June 2023 amounting to R539 million, relating to the acquisition by Manta Bidco Limited (Bidco), a newly formed company that is jointly owned by Remgro and MSC Mediterranean Shipping Company SA, of the entire issued ordinary share capital of Mediclinic, other than the Mediclinic shares Remgro already owned (the Acquisition).
 Bidco and Mediclinic provided for transaction costs of R247 million and R292 million, respectively, which is in addition to the R78 million that has already been accounted for in Mediclinic’s results for the year ended 31 March 2023.
 As a result of the Acquisition, Remgro’s indirect interest in Mediclinic increased from 44.6% to 50.0% (or by 5.4%) on 6 June 2023, the date on which the Mediclinic shareholders received their offer price.
 For the 2024 financial year, Remgro will account for Mediclinic’s results for the year ending 31 March 2024 at 44.6% for the first two months and at 50.0% for the following 10 months.